 For organizations, this means, when enforcing a restrictive work policy, careful phrasing and presentation is important.
 If the policy is introduced without indications that it is restrictive, many employees will justify the organization’s need for the policy.

-The authors of this article did not specifically argue organizations should always use this tactic to enforce restrictive policies on their employees more easily.
-However, it a good tool, allowing management to do what is best for the organization, without triggering negative feelings in those affected.
+The authors of this article did not specifically argue that organizations should always use this tactic to enforce restrictive policies on their employees more easily.
+However, it is a good tool, allowing management to do what is best for the organization without triggering negative feelings in those affected.
 Of course, this tactic should be orchestrated in the background and not openly discussed.
 It is important to note too, that even if this tactic is employed, employees may still arrive at their own conclusions that a policy is restrictive.
 Rather than this being the go-to tactic for restrictive work policies, it may be a better fit for organizations having a difficult time with employee buy-in.
 If organizations are able to sell restrictive work policies to employees without identifying that the policy is restrictive, the employees may subconsciously justify the policy, allowing the organization to have an easier time putting the policy into action.